Responsibilities & Objectives

 All real estate will be appraised before the initiation of negotiations, unless we waive the necessity for an appraisal.
 The criteria for waiving the need for an appraisal is that the valuation problem must be uncomplicated and the fair market value is estimated to be $10,000 or less.
-A Compensation Estimate Report will be completed for all real estate acquired for which appraisals have been waived.
+A waiver valuation will be completed for all real estate acquired for which appraisals have been waived.

-All valuation reports, whether they are appraisals or compensation estimates, are reviewed by an appraisal reviewer, who not only analyzes the report but also personally inspects the property.
-Based on the review of the appraisal or compensation estimate, we establish the amount we believe to be the just compensation to be offered for the real estate being acquired for the project.
+All valuation reports, whether they are appraisals or waiver valuation, are reviewed by an appraisal reviewer, who not only analyzes the report but also personally inspects the property.
+Based on the review of the appraisal or waiver valuation, we establish the amount we believe to be the just compensation to be offered for the real estate being acquired for the project.

-In situations where a portion of a property is taken, the appraisal or compensation estimate will also estimate damages and special benefits to the remainder property.
+In situations where a portion of a property is taken, the appraisal or waiver valuation will also estimate damages and special benefits to the remainder property.
 Special benefits, if any, may only be offset against damages to the remainder.

 The Appraisal Section also estimates costs to acquire property rights for proposed transportation projects.
 The function of the cost estimate is to aid the decision making process.
 The primary use of cost estimates is to assist in cost effective design of projects, to forecast budgetary needs and to aid in cash flow management.